Founder and Creative Director—

-Nathaly holds a Bachelor of Architecture (BArch) from California Polytechnic University.
-Prior to joining the firm in 2012, she worked on an international roster of hospitality and cultural projects, including a black box theater at the Taubmann Museum of Art, an auditorium in Jeddah, and a boutique hotel in Mazatlan, Mexico.
+Nathaly holds a professional Architecture degree from California Polytechnic University.
+Prior to joining the studio in 2012, she worked on an international roster of hospitality and cultural projects, including a black box theater at the Taubmann Museum of Art, an auditorium in Jeddah, and a boutique hotel in Mazatlan, Mexico.

 Nathaly oversees the integration of each project from ideation through implementation, leading the studio in maintaining high standards in construction documentation and material applications.
-Her projects at Alexandra Loew have included two models apartments for a luxury residential development on the Guangzhou Peninsula in China; improvements to a historic residence in Los Feliz; and a forthcoming residence for a recording artist in Los Angeles.
-Born in Uruguay, Nathaly has traveled extensively and has a passion for holistic health and wellness.
+Born in Uruguay, Nathaly has a passion for holistic health and wellness and is certified in mindfulness practices and sound healing.
 She is fluent in Spanish, Italian and Armenian.